Law Practice Management and Technology Section

 6. Educational Opportunities

+Members, be a part of the educational opportunities provided to the LPMT Section members -- Join the Executive Committee in planning future educational events, including webinars.
 Let the Education Committee know what topics or subject matters you want to have covered in future educational events and webinars.
 Volunteer to do a webinar or speak at a future event.
 One of Chair Nyanza Shaw's goals this year is to involve more Section members in the activities of the LPMT Section.

 (d) Online CLE